judka-uriel/uriel-book/uriel_en.md

-[6](https://www.sefaria.org/Jerusalem_Talmud_Pesachim.6.1.1) it was told that the elders <!-- *zikney/bnei Batira* --> forgot whether one may perform the Passover sacrifice on the Sabbath of the 14th of Nisan. <!-- on *Shabbat ha‑Gadol* -->  And then Hillel ruled that one may.
+[6](https://www.sefaria.org/Jerusalem_Talmud_Pesachim.6.1.1) it was told that the elders <!-- *zikney/bnei Batira* --> forgot whether one may perform the Passover sacrifice on the Sabbath of the 14th of Nisan. <!-- on *Shabbat HaGadol* -->  And then Hillel ruled that one may.
 But then Hillel himself forgot whether one may bring a knife for the Passover sacrifice on the Sabbath.
 And so he delegated the resolution of this question to the entire people: though prophets are no more, they are children of prophets (*bnei nevi'im*, sons of